-SENATE BYLAW 20 University Committees (Senate Bylaw 20, April 11, 2002, 1/2006, 4/2006)
+SENATE BYLAW 20 University Committees (Senate Bylaw 20, April 11, 2002, 1/2006, 4/2006; Amended 12/2017, 5/2018, 5/2019, 2/2020, 4/2021, 4/2022, 5/2023, 5/2024)

-- (A) Senate Organization and Procedure: University Committees - (1) Establishment of Committees - (a) Senate standing committees must be established by action of the Senate. - (b) Special Senate committees may be established either by action of the Senate, or by the Steering Committee acting in consultation with the President.
+- (A) Senate Organization and Procedure: University Committees - (1) Establishment of Committees - (a) Senate standing committees must be established by action of the Senate. - (b) Special Senate committees may be established either by action of the Senate, or by the Steering Committee acting in consultation with the President. - (c) The Committee on Committees shall annually review one-third of the Senate Committees, and shall recommend to the Senate which Senate committees shall be continued, reclassified, dissolved, or added.
+It shall provide an annual report to the Faculty Senate Steering Committee.

-- (c) The Committee on Committees shall annually review the list of Senate Committees, and shall recommend to the Senate which Senate committees shall be continued, reclassified, dissolved, or added. - (d) When in the study of matters before a committee, it is advisable to bring in special assistance from persons outside the committee, a subcommittee, including such persons, may be named by the committee.
+- (d) When in the study of matters before a committee, it is advisable to bring in special assistance from persons outside the committee, a subcommittee, including such persons, may be named by the committee.
 Such a subcommittee shall be temporary in nature.
 It shall be responsible to, and make its report to the committee which appointed it, and it shall not be designated as a Senate committee. - (2) Description of Committees - (a) Certain committees shall be designated Senate Operations or Senate Standing Committees and their duties and responsibilities shall be as set forth in the Constitution.
 These shall include: - 1.
 Academic Freedom, Tenure, Professional Relations and Standards Committee. - 2.
 Committee on Committees. - 3.
-University Constitution and Rules Committee. - 4.
-Honorary Degrees, Distinguished Alumnus Awards and Memorials Committee. - 5.
-Senate Nominating Committee. - 6.
-Senate Steering Committee. - 7.
-University Libraries Committee. - (b) Certain committees shall be designated as Joint Committees.
+Compensation and Equity Committee. - 4.
+University Constitution and Regulations Committee. - 5.
+Honorary Degrees and Distinguished Awards Committee. - 6.
+University Information Technology Committee. - 7.
+University Libraries Committee. - 8.
+Senate Nominating Committee. - 9.
+Senate Steering Committee. - (b) Certain committees shall be designated as Joint Committees.
 These shall include: - 1.
 Academic Assessment Committee.
-The President shall appoint four members to this committee, and the Senate shall elect four members from the faculty at large.
-Preference should be given to members with previous experience in curriculum development and evaluation and/or program accreditation.
+The President or the President's designee_shall appoint six members to this committee, and the Senate shall elect six members from the faculty at large.
+Preference should be given to members with previous experience in assessment, curriculum development and evaluation and/or program accreditation.
 The student government shall select one non-voting student member.
 The President or the President's designee appoints the chair.
 A co-chair will be elected from and by the four Senate-elected members.
-The Academic Assessment Committee shall review Academic Learning Compacts (ALC) and Student Learning Outcomes (SLO) developed by each unit in order to assess their feasibility and consistency with University-wide evaluation.
-The committee will provide recommendations to the Provost on methods of assessing SLOs for each unit (including General Education).
-These recommendations may include unit self-assessment criteria already established.
-The committee will develop methods for assessing progress in implementing curricular recommendations.
-These methods should include input from student surveys.
-The committee will also develop long-term assessment plans for the undergraduate program at an institutional level.
-The committee will provide an annual report of its work, findings, and recommendations to the Senate the President.
+The Academic Assessment Committee reviews Academic Learning Compacts (ALCs) for all undergraduate programs, and all Student Learning Outcomes (SLOs) and program goals for each undergraduate, graduate, professional and certificate academic program at the University.
+The committee reviews and recommends the Institutional Assessment Plans for General Education and Quality Enhancement Plan.
+The committee will provide an annual report of its work, findings, and recommendations to the Senate and the President or the President's.